 Today, you can’t get near the area because it is active and spewing hazardous gas.

-So, like I said, I hope my little cake pops are the closest I come to lava next week!
+So, as I said, I hope my little cake pops are the closest I come to lava next week!

 I link up at THESE GREAT parties!